Braves–Mets rivalry: 2022: 101 wins

-In 2022, both the Braves and the Mets won 101 games and made the 2022 postseason.
+In 2022, both the Braves and Mets made the 2022 postseason with 101 wins.
 However, the National League East title and first-round bye was decided in a crucial three-game series at Truist Park from September 30 to October 2.
-Entering the series, both teams were 98–59, and while the Mets have led the NL East for a majority of the season, the Braves closed the gap in the division race, in large part due to a 14-game winning streak in June and a 74–32 stretch during the final three months.
-Atlanta swept the three-game series in which the Mets' top starters Jacob deGrom, Max Scherzer, and Chris Bassitt combined to allow 11 earned runs.
-The sweep allowed the Braves to win the season series 10–9, claiming the NL East division title and first-round bye while New York finished as the top wild card team.
-Neither team advanced beyond their first series they played in, with the Braves losing to the Philadelphia Phillies in the 2022 NLDS, and the Mets losing to the San Diego Padres in the Wild Card series.
+The Mets entered the series with a 98–58 record, a game ahead of the Braves (97–59), and leading the season series 9–7.
+While the Mets had led the NL East for most of the season, the Braves closed the gap in the division race, thanks to a 14-game winning streak in June and a 74–32 stretch during the final three months.

+In the end, Atlanta swept the three-game series in which the Mets' top starters Jacob deGrom, Max Scherzer, and Chris Bassitt combined to allow 11 earned runs.
+This allowed the Braves to win the season series 10–9, claiming the NL East division title and first-round bye while New York finished as the top wild card team.

+However, neither team advanced beyond their first series they played in, with the Braves losing to the Philadelphia Phillies in the 2022 NLDS, and the Mets losing to the San Diego Padres in the Wild Card series, the latter becoming the first 100+ win team to fail to reach the Division Series since it was put into effect in 1995.